JackyVSO/Starcraft/index.md

 title: Stats from the remastered era of pro Starcraft 1
 ---

-# Stats from the remastered era of pro Starcraft 1
+# Stats from the ASL/KSL era
 #### by Jacob Stubbe Østergaard / JackyVSO

 ## Introduction